 We offer many structured activities for children and youth to enjoy in an inclusive environment.
 Our out-of-school care gives participants a chance to do homework, play games, and get active.

 Weekly social nights allow pre-teens, teens and adults to hang out and build lasting relationships with new friends!
 Each activity is geared towards decision-making, increasing independence, and improving inclusivity.

 Our relief care and community specialists are trained to provide in-home respite services for families to suit their unique needs.
 Our staff will help participants engage with their community through outings, assist with personal care and even help them find volunteer or part-time work.

-This program is designed to help recent high school grads increase their independence so they can face the world with confidence.
+This program is designed to help adults increase their independence so they can face the world with confidence while fostering community connections.
 Activities include volunteering, finding employment, building relationships, and more!

 High School Transition